Jewish revolt against Heraclius: Conversion policy of Heraclius

 In 628, Heraclius reportedly rescinded a decision made by his brother which would have exterminated the Jews of Edessa for supporting the Persians.
 Robert Bonfil suggests that Heraclius’ change of heart in 630 cannot be separated from the "Jewish Question" and the anti-Jewish world view ubiquitous to Christian thought at that time.
 He sees the decision as being based more on politics than religion.
 Heraclius is one of the few Byzantine emperors to have had an imperial conversion campaign.
 The rarity of such campaigns is thought to be due to Christian theological constraints.
 In Christian apocalyptic literature, some Jews must remain until the end of time.
 Christian theologians of the time also had other core theological reasons for rejecting the forced conversion of Jews.

 In another legend, Heraclius' astrologers are said to have revealed to him that a circumcised people would conquer his empire.
 Heraclius set out to forcibly convert the Jews of the Byzantine Empire, reportedly advising his friend Dagobert, king of the Franks, to do likewise.

 Aftermath

-Following the defeat of the Persian Empire the territory would not remain in Byzantine hands for long.
+After the successful Sasanian siege of Jerusalem, Jews were given autonomy under Nehemiah Ben Hushiel and Benjamin of Tiberias.
+Yet this period of Jewish autonomy in Jerusalem only lasted from 614 to 617, as the Persians did not go through with the plans of building a Third Temple, and soon after Heraclius re-conquered Jerusalem.
+Following the defeat of the Persian Empire, the territory would not remain in Byzantine hands for long.
 By 638, the Arabs would conquer Jerusalem.
 Caesarea would remain under Byzantine control until 640.
 The Arab Islamic Empire under Caliph Umar conquered the lands of Mesopotamia, the Levant, and Egypt.